World Dream Bank

 Dreamed 2014/7/7 by Chris Wayan

-then hike alone up Pacific Heights.
+then hike up Pacific Heights alone.
 Tired at last

-of mansioned streets stair-steep, I long to ride
+of mad mansions, stair-steep hills, I long to ride

 the crescent moon home--cratered hide,

-ten yards bow to stern, nautilus-gliding up our hills.
+ten yards bow to stern, gondola-gliding up our hills.

 Muni buys the old moons cheap; refurbishes